ch728/cucurbit-usda/manuscript.md

 cucurbits.
-Studies specifically looking at GS in squash have demonstrated, as with every other crop, that GS is a viable breeding method; although the specific implementation may vary for each program and must take into account the nature of the trait being predicted [@doi:doi.org/10.1534/g3.120.401215;
+Studies specifically looking at GS in squash have demonstrated, as with every other crop, that GS is a viable breeding method; although the specific implementation may vary for each program and must take into account the nature of the trait being predicted [@doi:10.1534/g3.120.401215;
 @doi:doi.org/10.3390/agronomy10060847; @doi:10.3835/plantgenome2018.10.0082].
 Since
-cucurbit crops are more seed-limited than space-limited, a predict-part-test-part or sparse testing strategy is potentially an even more efficient strategy in cucurbits than it has been shown to be in grain crops [@doi: 10.3389/fpls.2021.658978].
+cucurbit crops are more space-limited than seed-limited, a predict-part-test-part or sparse testing strategy is potentially an even more efficient strategy in cucurbits than it has been shown to be in grain crops [@doi: 10.3389/fpls.2021.658978].
 Selective phenotyping of resource-intensive quality traits based on marker data to enable prediction